 Bertram is displeased with his forced marriage and vows never to consummate it.
 He flees Paris to fight in a war in Florence, Italy, and Helen returns home to southeast France.
 She dupes everyone there into believing that she has gone on a pilgrimage to the shrine of Saint James ("Saint Jacques") at Santiago de Compostela in northwest Spain, but instead she goes in the opposite direction to Florence, Italy, thus avoiding potential pursuit.
 However, she still maintains her guise as a pilgrim to the Spanish shrine, and her identity as French.
 Why is a French pilgrim going to Spain via Italy?
 Why must she go east to go west?
 This oddity, like others in the cosmic genre of Shakespeare's plays, is overlooked.
 An explanation may lie in the etymology of "Jacques," which is often converted in English to "Jack," which in turn since medieval times is a diminutive of "John."
 If so, it is not much of a stretch to "Johannes," which is Kepler's first name.
 Helen's eastern sojourn lauds the mathematician who in Prague in 1600 became an assistant to Tycho Brahe.

 Jove and his four brightest moons as they might appear through binoculars.

-There is no reason why Helen should conflate the chief deity of Mount Olympus with the King of France unless to explain why the King as Jupiter has four courtly satellites.
+There is no reason why Helen should conflate the chief deity of Mount Olympus with the King of France unless to explain why the King -- as Jupiter -- has four courtly satellites.
 Helen turns them all down if only because she prefers the greater luminary Bertram, whom she equates with Kepler's supernova, SN 1604.
 This interpretation indicates that Shakespeare knew of the four Jovian moons before Galileo announced his discovery in 1610.

 Johannes Kepler (1571-1630).